detach8/meter-parser/README.md

 In addition, the `nmi` column length has been increased to `VARCHAR(13)` to accomodate the suffix, as it is unclear whether the `nmi_suffix` is part of the `nmi` and if the values of the same time period should be added together.

-The provided sample data has repeated data for the same time period, although coincidentally also using the same interval.
+The provided sample data has repeated data for the same NMI in the same time period - although coincidentally also having the same interval.
 It can not be assumed that the intervals remain the same in other data files, so I did not perform any further aggregation.
 I am unable to discern this detail from the specificiations sheet: I might need deeper understanding or context of the Energy Market industry.

 Also since most DBMSes are unlikely to change, the SQL queries generated are designed to generate multi-row `INSERT` for better performance and smaller queries.
-The generated SQL should work for most SQL engines (including Postgres and MySQL).
+The generated SQL statements should work for most SQL engines (incl.
+Postgres and MySQL).
 However, some engines, e.g. Oracle requires a different query format for `DATETIME`.
-If the DBMS is expected to change, then using an ORM may be better, but may impact performance.
+If the DBMS is expected to change, then using an ORM may be better - but may impact performance.

 ## Additional Notes